mayurprajapatii/Cf7-to-any-API/README.txt

 == Screenshots ==
 1. Contact Form 7 to Any API settings
 2. Logs Management
+3. Entries

 == Changelog ==

+= 1.0.7 =
+* New - Added form data column in logs
+* New - Submitted from new column added in entries
+* Improvement - Integer value condition update for API calls.

 = 1.0.6 =
 * Fix - Database entries not visible for some users